mediapastor/vagrant-smartfox/README.md

 ## Usage
 You can the visit the following admin URL in a browser.

 The default username/password is sfsadmin/sfsadmin.
 ```
 http://localhost:8080
 ```

+Put your SmartFox Server extension in to extensions directory.

 ## Log